Gotabaya Rajapaksa: Alleged human rights violations

 On 3 February 2009, Defence Secretary Gotabaya Rajapaksa stated to the international media (in reference to the only hospital in the war front being shelled), that everything was a legitimate target if they were not within the government designated No Fire Zone and that all persons subject to attack by the armed forces were legitimate LTTE targets as there were no independent observers, only LTTE sympathisers.

-General Sarath Fonseka who led the war against LTTE had accused Rajapaksa of ordering at the end of the war the shooting of any LTTE leaders who might try to surrender under flags of truce.
-Rajapaksa is alleged to have threatened to execute Fonseka if he revealed any war secrets.
+During his campaign for the 2010 presidential election against Mahinda Rajapaksa, General Sarath Fonseka accused Defence Secretary Gotabaya Rajapaksa of ordering the killing of LTTE leaders who attempted to surrender during the final stages of the civil war.
+Rajapaksa denied the allegation, describing it as a political attack and maintaining that no such order had been given.
+Fonseka subsequently said that he had been misquoted by The Sunday Leader and retracted the allegation.

 In an interview on the Sri Lanka TV channel Ada Derana on 16 March 2015, Rajapaksa stated that he was a citizen of the United States but couldn't travel to the United States because of alleged war crimes charges against him.
 Rajapaksa however visited the United States in 2016 and two Tamil groups urged the United States government to arrest and prosecute him.
-Sri Lankan government rejected the call to arrest Rajapaksa by Tamil groups.
+The Sirisena-Wickremesinghe government, which had come to power after defeating Mahinda Rajapaksa in 2015, rejected the calls for his arrest.

-As reported by The Sunday Leader, Major General Prasad Samarasinghe, the military spokesman and director of the Directorate of Media in the army, has been passing highly sensitive information to the US Embassy in Colombo on abductions.
-Many of those abducted were believed to have been individuals who had fallen foul of the Rajapaksa trio, Mahinda, Basil and Gotabaya.
+According to a U.S. diplomatic cable later made public by WikiLeaks, Major General Prasad Samarasinghe, then the Army's military spokesman, provided the U.S. Embassy in Colombo with confidential information concerning abductions and alleged political retribution against individuals considered disloyal to the Rajapaksa administration.
+The Sunday Leader subsequently reported on the contents of the cable.
 During her visit to the country, United Nations Human Rights Commissioner Navanetham Pillay expressed her disappointment over "white van" related disappearances reported in Colombo and other parts of the country, which were not covered by the Commission of Inquiry on Disappearances set up by the government.